 - Lowering body weight can reduce overall stress and pressure on the knees lowering the risk of chondromalacia patella.
 Reducing overall calorie intake and eating a balanced diet alongside regular exercising can help in keeping the knees and joints healthy in the long run.

 If you are experiencing knee pain, chondromalacia may be the cause.
-Please make an appointment to be seen in my clinic and we can explore the issues and design a treatment plan for your unique needs.
+For more information, call (702) 258-3773 to schedule an appointment at Nevada Orthopedics and we can explore the issues and design a treatment plan for your unique needs.

 Ronald Hillock MD